WPXP-TV

 WPXP-TV (channel 67) is a television station licensed to Lake Worth, Florida, United States, serving the West Palm Beach area as an affiliate of Ion Television.
 Owned by Inyo Broadcast Holdings, the station maintains offices on Banyan Boulevard in West Palm Beach, while its transmitter is located near Greenacres, Florida.

 Until 2021, as the Ion owned-and-operated station for West Palm Beach, where Ion's headquarters are located, WPXP was considered one of the network's flagship stations, though it has never originated any content for the national network, either as Pax TV, i: Independent Television, or Ion.
+However, Inyo Broadcast Holdings, the current owner of WPXP, is planning to be sold to the E. W. Scripps Company, who currently owns WPTV-TV and WHDT, and operates WFLX-TV under a shared services agreement with Gray Media.

 History

 The first application for the station was made in 1984, and the WHBI callsign was assigned in June 1987 until the end of 1997.
 In January 1998, it finally went on-air after more than a decade of modified and expired construction permits, and took its present call letters upon joining the fledgling Pax TV network.
 All applications prior to 2003 were by Hispanic Broadcasting, Inc., before becoming Paxson West Palm Beach License, Inc. (a holding company, which is common in broadcasting), though there was no application listed to assign the station to another licensee.

 WPXP and then-sister station WPXM-TV carried Florida Marlins baseball games from 2002 to 2005.